Customer centricity is an elusive goal. Most companies want to be more customer centric, but enacting the vision is a challenge.

 The bottom line

 When done well, customer journey mapping is an incredibly powerful tool enabling new value creation that can lead to sustained competitive advantage.
 This can take the form of tactical or strategic actions as defined by your strategy.

 You will know when you have achieved long term success when your Customer Journey Map becomes an inspired Customer Experience Map.

 More customer journey strategy resources

 You may also enjoy our blog posts Customer Journey Maps: Which Framework is Right for You? and The 3 Customer Journey Layers that create the most impactful CX Maps.
-Our customer journey consulting experts are also here to help you visualize CX and better understand your customers in order to deliver personalized support and marketing across all touchpoints.
+Our customer journey consulting experts are also here to help you visualise CX and better understand your customers in order to deliver personalised support and marketing across all touchpoints.
 Learn more about our customer journey strategy solutions.